Joker Factory?

 So what?

-A lot comes from that.
+A lot comes from there.

 It's a film like a big and long work: to have the stomach to follow closely.